kojokwakye/mini-bookmark/README.md

 - ignore everything here.

-- [this](https://proxybay.github.io/) is bascially a poxy site for *pirate bay* that allows you to pybass blocks. i don't own this
+- and [this](https://proxybay.github.io/) is bascially a poxy site for *pirate bay* that allows you to pybass blocks. i don't own this